Introduction:

 - circuit 4: accessories such as engine brake, air horn and cab suspension

 - circuit 5: air suspension.
 Previously, the air suspension was connected to circuit 4.
-On new vehicles, this circuit is tapped before the valve due to higher pressure and a fast response time.
+In new vehicles, this circuit is tapped off before the valve due to a higher pressure and a fast response time.

-The illustration below shows the three circuits of the brake system, which are separated in the four-circuit protection valve.
+The image below shows the three circuits of the braking system, which are separated in the four-circuit protection valve.
 The service brake consists of circuit 1 (blue for the front axle) and circuit 2 (red for the rear axle).
-Both circuits have their own air reservoirs (5 and 6 in the illustration), with the air pressure being about 10 bar.
-The parking / emergency brake (green) has its own air reservoir (4).
-The air pressure is about 8 bar.
+Both circuits have their own air reservoirs (5 and 6 in the image), with an air pressure of approximately 10 bar.
+The parking brake / emergency brake (green) has its own air reservoir (4).
+The air pressure is approximately 8 bar.

 Legend: